-At the Madden School of Business, students can earn a bachelor's degree in business, finance, information systems or management, among other fields of study.
-In addition to coursework for the majors, all of the undergraduate programs require a common core set of liberal arts and administrative studies classes.
+At the Madden School of Business, students can earn a bachelor's degree in business analytics, finance, information systems or management and leadership, among other fields of study.
+In addition to coursework for the majors, all of the undergraduate programs require a common core of liberal arts and administrative studies classes.
 In particular, the Bachelor of Science in Management and Leadership program covers topics in managerial analysis and finance, organizational development and team building.

 At the graduate level, students can earn a Master of Business Administration and pursue studies in financial and human resources management, information strategies and operations.
 In addition to a bachelor's degree, admission requirements include GMAT or GRE scores, letters of recommendation and a resume.